eliben/go-sudoku/README.md

 ![SVG board sample](/doc/genb.svg)

-You can invoke the `cmd/generator` command with the `-svgout` flag to see this in action, or use the web frontend.
+You can invoke the `cmd/generator` command with the `-svgout` flag to see this in action, or use the web interface.

-## Web frontend
+## Web interface

-This repository includes a web frontend for generating Sudoku puzzles, by compiling the Go code to WebAssembly.
+This repository includes a web interface for generating Sudoku puzzles, by compiling the Go code to WebAssembly.
 To run it locally: